bob123456678/TrainControl/src/examples/Readme.md

 Unless the `speed` is specified within the `loc` array, each locomotive's preferred speed will be used (as set in the TrainControl UI).
 If neither is set, the program will revert to `defaultLocSpeed`.
 The optional `arrivalFunc` and `departureFunc` function numbers will be toggled when the locomotive is about to reach its destination and about to depart, respectively.
 All these settings can be changed by right-clicking on any point within the graph UI.

+# Timetables

+From v2.1.0, TrainControl provides a timetable feature which can be accessed from within the autonomy tab.
+This features allows the capture and subsequent execution of a predetermined sequence of (valid) paths by specific locomotives.
+Timetables are stored in the autonomy JSON file and can thus be saved for later use.

+To record a timetable path, a valid graph must be loaded.
+Then, press the `Capture Locomotive Commands` button and either start autonomous operation, or issue semi-autonomous locomotive commands manully.
+Once you are finished, press the capture button again to un-toggle, and then begin execution by pressing `Execute Timetable`.
+It is recommended to have locomotives end where they started.
+This way, timetables can be continuously executed.
+The `Graceful Stop` button can be used to safely pause timetable execution.

+The time between paths will be recorded and replayed.
+Timetables can also be built programmatically via `Layout.addTimetableEntry` or `Layout.setTimetable`.